chocoteam/choco-solver/docs/source/3_solving/31_solving.rst

 **Limitation**:
-  When the resolution is limited (See Limits_ for details and examples), one may guess if a limit has been reached.
+  When the resolution is limited (See :ref:`Limiting the resolution <33_searches_limit_label>` for details and examples), one may guess if a limit has been reached.
   The ``solver.hasReachedLimit()`` method returns ``true`` if a limit has bypassed the search process, ``false`` if it has ended *naturally*.

-.. _Limits: 3_solving.html#limiting-the-resolution
+.. _Limits: 31_solving.html#limiting-the-resolution

 .. warning::